cypnk/Cabin-Life/Cabin Area Network/README.md

 Messages start with a "0", which acts as an intent to send.
 The message length is up to the builder's preference.
 Since this is intended for simple tasks that aren't mission critical, there is only an address and data.
 In more durable systems, there should be a length value and checksum value added to messages.

-This message has the highest priority and it's data is 32 bits in length:
+This message has the highest priority and its data is 32 bits in length:

 | I | Address	| Data					|
 |---|-----------|-----------------------------------------|